libbyyosef/BrickerGame-version2/README.md

 The game has a simple win/loss mechanism based on the number of lives and remaining bricks.

 Feel free to explore and modify the code to enhance or customize the game further!

+Powered by DanoGameLab, a library crafted by Dan Nirel.